majidakbari/recognition/readme.md

 ### Clone the project

-Clone this repository into your local machine using the following command;
+Clone this repository into your local machine using the following command:
-Please note that it's a private repository, you may ask for proper permissions to be able to visit the page.
 ```bash
 git clone git@github.com:majidakbari/recognition.git
 ```